siimveske/hack-this-site/unscramble-words/README.txt

  --- Unscramble the words ---
-Find the original (unscrambled) words, which were randomly taken from file: "book.txt" Print out a comma separated list of the original words, in the same order as in the list below.
+Find the original (unscrambled) words, which were randomly taken from file: "book.txt".
+Print out a comma separated list of the original words, in the same order as in the list below.
-The soultion must find the answers under 30s
+The soultion must find the answers under 30s.

 List of scrambled words (also present in file words.txt): boebir